Advance Wars

-The story takes place on a fictional continent, where two nations, Orange Star and Blue Moon, have been fighting each other for years.
-The conflict enters a new stage when an Orange Star commanding officer named Andy is accused of attacking the armies of two other nations, Yellow Comet and Green Earth, without reason, resulting in a worldwide war.
-The game was released to critical acclaim and has been listed among the greatest video games of all time.
+Advance Wars was released in North America on September 10, 2001.
+Its release in Japan and Europe was delayed due to the release date in connections with the September 11 attacks in the United States.
+Although eventually released in Europe in January 2002, it would not be released in Japan until the Game Boy Wars Advance 1+2 compilation in 2004 alongside its sequel Advance Wars 2: Black Hole Rising, whose original Japanese release was cancelled.
+The game received critical acclaim from critics and has been declared as one of the greatest video games ever made.
+Advance Wars has been re-released for the Wii U Virtual Console simultaneously in Europe and North America on April 3, 2014.
+On April 21, 2023, the title was remade for the Nintendo Switch alongside its sequel Black Hole Rising in a compilation developed by WayForward titled Advance Wars 1+2: Re-Boot Camp, which was announced by Nintendo at E3 2021.
+It was released in America and Europe, but not Japan.

 Gameplay

 The objective in each mission is to defeat the enemy army.
 There are two ways to defeat an opponent: destroy every one of the opponent's units on the map, known as routing the enemy, or capture the opponent's headquarters.
 However, some maps have specific objectives, such as capturing a certain number of cities to claim victory or survive a set number of days.
 The available modes of play include "Field Training" which offers tutorial missions, a campaign mode which carries the game's storyline, the "War Room" which is a collection of maps on which the player strives for high scores, as well as multiplayer modes and a map design mode.
 The "Campaign" and "War Room" modes both help to rank the player up (from Rank #100 to Rank #1) and to earn coins to unlock COs and maps in the "Battle Maps" shop.
 The modes also gives the player an additional rank for effort after winning a battle on that map, which assesses the player's speed, power, and technique in that battle; speed being the number of days spent trying to win the battle, power being how many enemy units were defeated, and technique is the number of the player's units that survived (in percentage).